hashicorp/vault/website/source/docs/secrets/kv/index.html.md

 The backend _never_ removes data on its own; the `ttl` key is merely advisory.

-As an example, we can write a new key "foo" to the generic backend mounted at "secret/" by default:
+As an example, we can write a new key "foo" to the kv backend mounted at "secret/" by default:

 ```